-The trust has made no assumptions about the future and has no other major sources of estimation uncertainty that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
+The valuation of assets is the only sources of estimation uncertainty that has a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year.

 Valuations are undertaken by an independent external valuer.
 These values will therefore be subject to changes in market conditions and market values.
 The asset lives are also estimated by the independent valuer and are subject to professional judgement.